Quenched properties of the Spectral Form Factor: Ensembles and definitions

-where $J_1(x)$ is the Bessel function of the first kind of order 1 and $t_H\approx\mathcal{D}\frac{\pi}{2}$.
-In Eq.~(\ref{eq:GUE_SFF_b}) we defined the connected SFF as \beq \eeq As we have mentioned, the ramp is a signature of level repulsion and for a Poissonian spectrum (as for the Random Energy Model) that we will consider in the following the ramp is not present.
+As we have mentioned, the ramp is a signature of level repulsion and for a Poissonian spectrum (as for the Random Energy Model that we will consider in the following) the ramp is not present.

 In the following we will consider also non-hermitian matrices characterised by a set of ${\mathcal D}$ complex eigenvalues $\{\lambda_i = x_i + i y_i\}$.
-In this case, it was suggested to define the Dissipative Spectral Form Factor (DSFF) as follows~\cite{PhysRevLett.127.170602} \beq \eeq One could eventually introduce a real temperature also here in an analogous way but its meaning is less clear.
+In this case, it was suggested to define the Dissipative Spectral Form Factor (DSFF) as follows~\cite{fyodorov1997almost,fyodorov1998universality,PhysRevLett.127.170602} \beq \eeq One could eventually introduce a real temperature also here in an analogous way but its meaning is less clear.
 One can nonetheless view this quantity as the squared amplitude of a complex function, depending on two complex variables, where in the above definition we have chosen to look at it in the plane $\beta_1=\beta_2=0$.

 If we parametrise $t_1=t \cos\phi$ and $t_2=t\sin\phi$ it turns out that the average SFF for Ginibre Unitary Ensemble (GinUE) depends only on $t = \sqrt{t_1^2+t_2^2}$ and not on $\phi$ \cite{PhysRevLett.127.170602}.
 For the Ginibre Orthogonal Ensemble (GinOE), there is some dependence on the angle $\phi$ because complex eigenvalues appear in pairs of complex conjugate numbers.
 We will discuss the consequences of this in the following.
 For GinUE matrices, one can obtain analytical results, and in particular in the large size limit, one has \cite{PhysRevLett.127.170602}: